FAQ

 How can I take care of my teeth if I’m wearing braces or Invisalign?

-• Make sure to use toothpaste that contains fluoride, and use the fluoride varnish we give you.
-This will help prevent cavities!
+• Use fluoride toothpaste and the fluoride varnish we provide to help prevent cavities

 What are braces?

-Braces are used by your orthodontist to help you improve the look and feel of your smile!
-There are several different types of braces to choose from, including:
+Your orthodontist uses braces to improve both the appearance and function of your teeth.
+Today, there are several types of braces to fit your lifestyle and preferences, including:

 • Clear braces